Flesch Reading Ease Score: Complete Guide to Readability

 - Break long sentences into two or three shorter ones

-- Use periods instead of semicolons and commas
+- Use periods where you'd use semicolons or commas

 Use Simpler Words